oiivantsov/nba-data-lakehouse-aws/README.md

 ![Glue parameters](docs/glue_params.png)

-* The main method for debugging Glue ETL jobs is to check Spark driver and executor logs, which can be found in the AWS Console under:
+* The main method for debugging Glue ETL jobs is to check Spark driver and executor logs, which can be found in the AWS Console under

   * AWS Glue > Jobs > Select your Job run > View Logs in CloudWatch

 * I also used minimal Spark resource settings to avoid overspending, especially during development.
 For example, only 1-2 workers with basic G.1X instance type.
 It's very important to be careful here: Glue will happily spin up 10+ large instances even for a small CSV job if you're not explicit with configuration, which can result in unnecessary costs.
 * In addition, about $1 was accidentally spent when I experimented with the Visual ETL builder in Glue.
 Specifically, using the "preview schema" and "data preview" options in the UI automatically triggered a Glue Job run.
 It's important to be aware of this, even when testing inside the Visual ETL interface, such actions will launch actual Jobs and incur costs.